-Over the past few months, many of us have attended—for the first time ever—a virtual version of in-person conferences we’ve participated in for years.
-Not only did we use this time for our own professional development, but we also paid close attention to the challenges and opportunities that the virtual event format presents for meeting planners, attendees, and sponsors.
+Since 2020 most of us have attended at least one virtual event.
+Here at Omnipress we used this time for our own professional development while also paying close attention to the challenges and opportunities that the virtual format presents for meeting planners, attendees, and sponsors.

 Observation #1: Virtual events offer more education